Udo Bölts: Biography

 From 1992 to 2003, Bölts took part in 12 consecutive Tours de France, arriving in Paris on every occasion, both of which feats are German records.
 These records have since been surpassed by Jens Voigt.
 His best placing in the hardest stage race in the world was in 1994, when he was ninth.
-In 1996 and 1997, he was an important helper of teammates and eventual winners of the Tour, Bjarne Riis and Jan Ullrich.
-During the 1997 Tour, he was noted for the words he shouted to Ullrich when the latter was about to crack: Quäl dich, du Sau! (force yourself, you sod!).
-After Bölts had taken part in the Ironman Hawaii event with little preparation, his team chief of many years, Walter Godefroot, said: "Bölts is strong, he never breaks down".
+In 1996 and 1997, he was an important helper of his Telekom teammates and eventual winners of the Tour, Bjarne Riis and Jan Ullrich.
+During the 1997 Tour Stage 18 in the Vosges mountains, he was noted for the words he shouted to Ullrich when the latter was about to crack: Quäl dich, du Sau! (force yourself, you sod!).
+He used this as title for his autobiography, and many German language bike riders adopted it.

+After Bölts had taken part in the year 2000 Ironman Hawaii event with little preparation, his team chief of many years, Walter Godefroot, said: "Bölts is strong, he never breaks down".

 Some of his victories include three German road national titles (1990, 1995 and 1999), the Clásica de San Sebastián in 1996 or a stage win at the 1992 Giro d'Italia.
 He also is the only German rider to have won the Dauphiné Libéré, which he did in 1997, a year in which he was also fourth in the World Cycling Championships.